The Clanging Funeral Bell

 Remember, going to me, I like, so I was like, I got shampoo and conditioner.
 And she went, aye, these are two different kinds.

-Well, you got fucking dragon fruit shampoo and coconut coconut conditioner.
-I was like, Oh, what you want them to be the same?
+Well, you got fucking dragonfruit shampoo and coconut conditioner.
+I was like, oh, well, you want them to be the same?
 And she was like,

-Yeah, so so it all smells the same.
-You could tell her looking at me, just going, This old prick doesn't know how to wash his hair.
+yeah, so it all smells the same.
+You could tell her looking at me, just going, this old prick doesn't know how to wash his hair.

 I would say the Philippines.
 The Philippines.